 To choose an option from the menu, press the upper or lower end of the rocker switch.
 The selected option is displayed between two lines and there will also be a triangle on the right.

-Fig. 46 Digital screen on the instrument panel: winter tyre display
+Fig. 46 Digital display in the instrument panel: winter tyres indicator

-- Select menu Configuration. - Press button (A) on the windscreen wiper lever.
+- Select menu Configuration. - Press button (a) on the windscreen wiper lever.
 The Configuration menu is opened.

 3. Open the main menu "Winter tyres"